How can you help?

 Sustainable Seafood

-LMU Hospitality has received Marine Stewardship Council (MSC) Certification for verified sustainable seafood.
+LMU Dining Services has received Marine Stewardship Council (MSC) Certification for verified sustainable seafood.
 This certification process ensures that MSC seafood is traced back to the fisherman.

 Trayless Dining